Greedeuh/thirtyfour/README.md

 ### Regex

-Prefix & suffix by `/` to match by regex
+[TextMatch](https://testing-library.com/docs/queries/about#textmatch) from testing library allow regex matching, to use them prefix & suffix by `/`:
 ```rust
       By::text("/Hello.*/"),
       By::text("/hello world/i"),